 The air/cooler pump supplies raw water to the cabin air conditioning unit, helm air conditioning unit, and refrigeration unit for the cockpit cooler.
 This pump receives a signal from the pump relays for these units when any of them are operational.
 To supply power to the air/cooler pump, place the "Air/Cooler Pump" switch on the AC panel in the "on" position.
-The air conditioner seacock located beneath the floor of the helm storage compartment must be open for the pump to operate.
+The air conditioner seacock located beneath the floor of the helm storage compartment must be open when this pump is in operation.